Eurotrash (TV series): Format

 A number of features and stars survived from series one, including Pipi and Popo, two cardboard giraffes made from toilet paper tubes, and the Belgian singer Eddy Wally.
-Victoria Silvstedt was a semi-regular during 2003, often appearing in the studio with de Caunes to present the Naked Germans of the Week feature.
+Victoria Silvstedt was a semi-regular during 2003, often appearing in the studio with de Caunes to present the recurring "Naked Germans of the Week" segment.
 Graham Norton featured as a roving reporter in series 9, Carla Bruni also appeared.
-Melinda Messenger appeared in the last series as a "roving reporter", always wearing a Union Jack minidress and big red boots.